agdturner/ccg-v3d/README.md

 ### Intersection
 So far, methods for testing if there is an intersection and for retrieving the intersection are implemented for:
-- point-plane, point-line, point-line_segement, point-rectangle, point-triangle
+- point-plane, point-line, point-ray, point-line_segement, point-rectangle, point-triangle
+- plane-plane, plane-line, plane-ray, plane-line_segment
-- line-line, line-plane
+- line-line, line-ray, line-line_segment
-- line_segment-line line_segment-line_segment, line_segment-plane
+- ray-ray, ray-line_segment
-- plane-plane
+- line_segment-line_segment
 See the respective classes in the [geometry package](https://github.com/agdturner/agdt-java-vector3D/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/).
-What is next to do is:
+What is next to do:
+- plane-triangle, plane-rectangle
 - line_segment-triangle, line_segment-rectangle
+- triangle-triangle, triangle-rectangle
-- plane-triangle, plane-rectangle, triangle-triangle, triangle-rectangle, rectangle-rectangle
+- rectangle-rectangle

-### Distance
+It would also be good to distinguish between geometries touching and overlapping.

+### Distance, Areas, Perimeters, Volumes
+Methods for calculating these require the user to specify an [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) so that the result are provided accurate to that precision.
-So far, methods for calculating the distance between geometries are implemented for:
+So far, methods for calculating the minimum distance between geometries are implemented for:
-- point-plane, point-line, point-line_segement, point-rectangle, point-triangle
+- point-plane, point-line, point-ray, point-line_segment, point-rectangle, point-triangle
+- plane-plane, plane-line, plane-ray, plane-line_segment
-- line-line, line-plane
+- line-line, line-ray, line-line_segment
+- ray-ray, ray-line_segment
 See the respective classes in the [geometry package](https://github.com/agdturner/agdt-java-vector3D/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/).
 There is a related method in With a distance calculations it is
 What is next to do is:
-- line-line_segment
 - line_segment-line_segment

-### Areas, Perimeters, Volumes
-Methods or calculating these require the user to specify an [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) so that the result are provided accurate to that precision.
+It might also be good to calculate the centroids and average distances, and perhaps maximum distances.

 ## Development plans
-- Implement code for calculating the minimum distances between all the different geometries.
 - Implement some basic volumes including [rectangular cuboid](https://en.wikipedia.org/wiki/Cuboid#Rectangular_cuboid)s and [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron).
-- Implement V3D_Curve - a [differentiable curve](https://en.wikipedia.org/wiki/Differentiable_curve).
-A line passing through a point but that does not have to be straight.
-- [Contribute](https://openjdk.java.net/contribute/) or offer the library as a contribution to the development of the openJDK.

 ## Development history
 ### Origins
 The library began development in March 2020 with a view to supporting the development of [Cartesian](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) coordinate based 3D models of [Space](https://en.wikipedia.org/wiki/Space), particularly [solar system](https://en.wikipedia.org/wiki/Solar_system)s and parts of them, not least being [Earth](https://en.wikipedia.org/wiki/Earth).

 ## Contributions
-- Welcome, but to save time and energy, try liaising and we can collect our thoughts about how to organise.
+- Welcome, but to save time and energy, please liaise and we can try to organise.

 ## LICENCE
 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0